baraa-abd/QuickFill/README.md

 The extension stores your profile (think basic facts shared across all job applications), a "stories list" (a list of STAR-style stories to use in generating answers to open-ended questions), and an answer history (open-ended answers that the user edited and confirmed; these are used in a RAG pipeline to guide future answer generation).
 It keeps your data entirely private—all profiles, stories, and answer histories are stored locally and encrypted behind a master password.

 The LLM backends supported include Ollama (local), Anthropic, Google Gemini, and OpenAI.
+The testing for this extension was mostly run with claude-sonnet-4-6 for the resume parsing and claude-haiku-4-5 for everything else.

 ## Installation and Usage Guide